MicrosoftLearning/mslearn-postgresql/Instructions/Labs/16-implement-graph-rag.md

 1. Under the **Value** column, add `AGE` to the list of enabled extensions.
 1. Do a new search for **shared_preload_libraries**.
 1. Under the **Value** column, add `AGE` to the list of enabled extensions.
-1. Select **Save** to apply the changes.
+1. Select **Save** and then **Save and Restart** to apply the changes.

-Now you should be able to use the Apache AGE extension in your PostgreSQL database.
+It will take a few moments for the server to restart.
+Once the restart is complete, you should be able to use the Apache AGE extension in your PostgreSQL database.

 ## Build the knowledge graph